michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0076.md

 ### Definition
 - n: an autocracy governed by a monarch who usually inherits the authority
 ### Family
-monarchy: monarchic, monarchies, monarchism+;monarch: monarchal, monarches, monarchical, monarchs, monarchy;monarchic: monarchically;monarchism: monarchist;monarchist: monarchists
+- monarchy: monarchic, monarchies, monarchism+
+- monarch: monarchal, monarches, monarchical, monarchs, monarchy
+- monarchic: monarchically
+- monarchism: monarchist
+- monarchist: monarchists
 ### Examples
 - While the monarchy in neighbouring Thailand is protected by a lese majeste law that outlaws any criticism, there is no similar law in Cambodia.
 - "And if the monarchy is returned to Russia I will vote with my both hands."